xxoxo-0/xxoxo-0/README.md

 Fandom that I mostly like :
 - 『 彡 ┆ ☁️ ᯓ *Black Butler, Welcome Home, Threadville, Mouthwashing (except Jim/my.), High rise invasion, Pressure (from roblox), and A LOT more.* ┆╰ 』

-- Things that I DON'T like. :
+- Things that I DON'T like :
-☁️〖 ┆ _ *$3xual JOKES!, Problematic People, Even joke skins(from pt), Forcing abt something, Tracing arts etc, Calling me names that aren't close/friends.* ┆ ╯ 〗
+☁️〖 ┆ _ *$3xual JOKES!, Problematic People, Even joke skins(from pt), Forcing abt something, Tracing arts etc, Calling me names that aren't close/friends.* ┆ ᯓ 〗

 Anndd...
 Yeah, You've reached the *end!* Have a good day/night